-39. The theme of the third session of the Environment Assembly would be discussed during the fourth annual meeting of the subcommittee and a first draft outline of the report of the Executive Director on the theme of the United Nations Environment Assembly and possible key recommendations would be available by mid-February.

-40. In the ensuing discussion, one representative, speaking on behalf of a group of countries, requested the secretariat to propose actions to close identified gaps between planned and actual programme performance, and to provide feedback on political guidance for improved implementation of the resolutions to be adopted at the third session of the Environment Assembly.
-Concerning the budget, he asked the secretariat to present its ongoing work on resource mobilization and the progress made in the development of the resource mobilization strategy, and to provide background information on programme and project activities and financial figures for reference purposes.

-41. With regard to discussions on the Environment Assembly's input to the 2017 annual meeting of the High-level Political Forum, several representatives, including one speaking on behalf of a group of countries, said that such input should demonstrate the implementation of the environmental dimension of the 2030 Agenda for Sustainable Development in an integrated manner, as well as the role of the Environment Assembly in advancing the 2030 Agenda.
+- 39. The theme of the third session of the Environment Assembly would be discussed during the fourth annual meeting of the subcommittee and a first draft outline of the report of the Executive Director on the theme of the third session and possible key recommendations would be available by mid-February. - 40.
+In the ensuing discussion, one representative, speaking on behalf of a group of countries, requested the secretariat to propose actions to close identified gaps between planned and actual programme performance, and to provide feedback on political guidance for improved implementation of the resolutions to be adopted at the third session of the Environment Assembly.
+Concerning the budget, he asked the secretariat to present its ongoing work on resource mobilization and the progress made in the development of the resource mobilization strategy, and to provide background information on programme and project activities and financial figures for reference purposes. - 41.
+With regard to discussions on the Environment Assembly's input to the 2017 annual meeting of the High-level Political Forum, several representatives, including one speaking on behalf of a group of countries, said that such input should demonstrate the implementation of the environmental dimension of the 2030 Agenda for Sustainable Development in an integrated manner, as well as the role of the Environment Assembly in advancing the 2030 Agenda.
 In that regard, one representative, speaking on behalf of a group of countries, asked the secretariat to provide an assessment of the progress made in the implementation of the 2030 Agenda, including on the status of United Nations system-wide environmental strategies, and requested the inclusion of a discussion on the role of ministers in the Environment Assembly session as well as preparations for the session in the agenda of the third session.
-He said that it was important to clarify, well in advance of the fourth annual meeting of the subcommittee, what the draftdecisions the meeting was expected to make to be considered at that meeting for approval for onward transmission to the Environment Assembly at its third session and the status of discussions in the process towards the third session of the Environment Assembly.

-42. One representative said that the fourth annual meeting of the subcommittee should focus on oversight, programme performance and the implementation of resolutions, rather than becoming a negotiation session, noting that the annual subcommittee meeting afforded members of the Committee an opportunity to gain greater insight into the UNEP programme of work.

-43. Responding to the comments, the Chair said that the secretariat was preparing a note on ways in which Member States and regional groupings could contribute to the 2017 annual meeting of the High-level Political Forum.

-44. The Committee approved the structure proposed organization of workof the fourth annual meeting of the subcommittee of the Committee of Permanent Representatives.
+He said that it was important to clarify, well in advance of the fourth annual meeting of the subcommittee, matters to be decided upon and the status of discussions in the lead up to the third session of the Environment Assembly. - 42.
+One representative said that the fourth annual meeting of the subcommittee should focus on oversight, programme performance and the implementation of resolutions, rather than becoming a negotiation session, noting that the annual subcommittee meeting afforded members of the Committee an opportunity to gain greater insight into the UNEP programme of work. - 43.
+Responding to the comments, the Chair said that the secretariat was preparing a note on ways in which Member States and regional groupings could contribute to the 2017 annual meeting of the High-level Political Forum. - 44.
+The Committee approved the structure of the fourth annual meeting of the subcommittee of the Committee of Permanent Representatives.